NathanJPlummer/dotValidator/README.md

 	data-dotValidator="true"

-Remove attribute or set to false if you don't want a specific input to have the validator.
+Remove attribute or set to false if you don't want a specific input to have the dotValidator.

 ### Changing the size of the validator dot